About

 Current research

-Cagla Dayangan’s PhD research investigates uncertainty management in consumer decision-making, with a focus on self-uncertainty and its impact on consumer behaviour in luxury retail environments.
-Her work examines how contextual factors give rise to uncertainty, which shapes consumer preferences, coping mechanisms, and identity-related motives.
-Specifically, her research explores (1) the role of cognitive appraisals in how consumers interpret and respond to self-uncertainty, (2) how identity motives influence compensatory consumption and decision-making processes, and (3) the interplay between contextual challenges and consumer coping strategies in shaping luxury consumption preferences.
+Cagla Dayangan's PhD research investigates uncertainty management in consumer decision-making, with a focus on self-uncertainty and its impact on consumer behaviour.
+Her research examines how contextual factors give rise to uncertainty, which shapes consumer preferences, coping mechanisms, and identity-related motives.
+Specifically, Cagla explores (1) the role of cognitive appraisals in how consumers experience self-uncertainty, and (2) how this shapes their coping strategies.

 You can update the information for this section in Pure (opens in a new tab).